calcom/cal.com/packages/embeds/embed-core/README.md

   - Custom written Tailwind CSS is sent multiple times for different custom elements.

 - Embed Code Generator
+- Option to disable redirect banner and let parent handle redirect.
 - Release Issues
   - Compatibility Issue - When embed-iframe.js is updated in such a way that it is not compatible with embed.js, doing a release might break the embed for some time. e.g. iframeReady event let's say get's changed to something else
     - Best Case scenario - App and Website goes live at the same time.
 A website using embed loads the same updated and thus compatible versions of embed.js and embed-iframe.js